• Skip to primary navigation

 Instructions

-2. In a small bowl mix together the maple syrup, soy sauce, garlic powder, onion powder, smoked paprika, and oregano.
+2. Mix the maple syrup, soy sauce, garlic powder, onion powder, smoked paprika, and oregano in a small bowl.

 4. Place in the oven and bake for 10 minutes.
-Then, gently flip the carrots with a spatula and cook for another 10 minutes.
-Depending on your appliance, size of the carrots, and desired texture cooking time may vary.
+Then, gently flip the carrots with a spatula and cook for 10 minutes.
+Depending on your appliance, the size of the carrots, the desired texture, and cooking time may vary.

 5. Serve immediately and garnish with chopped carrot greens if you so desire.